 Okay.

-Marissa Tourmay.
+Marissa Tormay.

 All right.

-Mark is at nearly at the half a million sold Mark.
+Mark is at nearly at the half a million sold mark.

 And where is he at?